-James T. Vickers, 60, has been a Director since 2001.
+James T. Vickers, 62, has been a Director since 2001.

-Mr. Vickers is the Chief Executive Officer of Oakcrest Companies, a family of real estate-related companies in Winchester, Virginia.
+Mr. Vickers is the Chief Executive Officer of OakCrest Companies, a family of real estate-related companies in Winchester, Virginia and a former Chairman and current member of the Board of Trustees for Shenandoah University.
 Mr. Vickers has gained practical business experience during the course of his successful career in the real estate industry.
-His first-hand knowledge of real estate development and the real estate markets in which the Company operates proves valuable as the Company works through the current economic challenges.
+His first-hand knowledge of real estate development and the real estate markets in which the Company operates is valuable.